 How to travel to the Outer Hebrides by ferry

 The Outer Hebrides consist of many islands.
 That's a lot of small islands and a few bigger ones.
 The large islands have bridge connections with other islands.
 As a result, the Outer Hebrides consist of 3 areas.
 Those are:

 Two ferries run between the islands, making almost entire outer Hebrides easily accessible once you are there.

-To get to the Outer Hebrides from mainland Scotland, you can book various ferry services.
+You can book various ferry services to get to the Outer Hebrides from mainland Scotland.
 Boats run from Ullapool, Uig, Mallaig and Oban.
 Which boat is best to take can be clearly seen on the ferry map on this page.

 You may also like: